vishruthmd/smtg/README.md

 ## 🎯 Project Overview

-SMTG Notion revolutionizes the way we conduct meetings by introducing AI agents that can be specialized for any domain or topic.
+SMTG revolutionizes the way we conduct meetings by introducing AI agents that can be specialized for any domain or topic.
 Whether you need a legal expert, a medical consultant, a software engineer, or a marketing specialist, you can create and train an AI agent to meet your specific needs.

 ### Key Benefits